RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

   <div class="image-caption">Echo Delay</div>
 {:/nomarkdown}

+A simple MIDI delay that adds midi notes to the stream like a delay or echo.

+It can increase/decrease the pitch of subsequent echos to create a cool sparkly or droney sound.
+Pretty fun.

 ### MIDI Event Filter

 {::nomarkdown}
   <img src="/assets/Cakewalk/MIDIEventFilter.png" alt="MIDI Event Filter">
   <div class="image-caption">MIDI Event Filter</div>
 {:/nomarkdown}

+You can filter most MIDI events here, including RPN/NRPN, clock and aftertouch.
+Unfortunately you're limited to one of each type of event.
+So you may end up needing a handful of MIDI event filters to get the job done.

+Surprisingly there's no log to show you what's going in/out, which is essential to a utility like this.

 ### Quantize